Home / Skipper (Hesperiidae) / Fiery Skipper (Hylephila phyleus)

 Quick Facts

-Host plants Several species of grass including Bermuda grass, crabgrass, St. Augustine grass, etc.
+Host PlantsUtilizes various grass species, including Bermuda grass, crabgrass, and St. Augustine grass.

 Did You Know?